 While temples like Karnak and Abu Simbel are legendary, hidden gems such as the Temple of Hibis in the Kharga Oasis or the ruins of Medinet Habu provide a more intimate glimpse into history.

-These ancient Egyptian temple sites reveal incredible art, some of which have undergone meticulous ancient Egyptian temple art restoration efforts to preserve their legacy.
+These ancient Egyptian temple sites reveal incredible art, some of which has undergone meticulous ancient Egyptian temple art restoration efforts to preserve their legacy.

 What Did Ancient Egyptian Temples Look Like?